jeffkempster/codelouisville/README.md

 - Create tables to load data into
 - Loop over each of the 9 CSV files provided by Touring Plans and import the data
 - Analyze the data import itself
-- Analyze specific questions about the best time of year, time of week to visit
+- Analyze specific questions about the best time of year, best day of the week to visit

 **Please refer to more specific information and details in the notebook**